Capture method — Demersal otter trawl

 Otter trawls are not a very selective gear.
 The catch may include a large variety of species such as various soles, plaice, monkfish, haddock, cod, John Dory, red gurnard, horse mackerel, boar fish and grey gurnard, skates, rays and starry smooth-hound.

-As part of the cod-recovery plan trawlers have Square Mesh Panels (SMPs) which allows bycatch species to escape the nets including dogfish.
+As part of the cod-recovery plan trawlers have Square Mesh Panels (SMPs) which allows bycatch species, including dogfish, to escape the nets.
 Dogfish have really rough skin which harms other species in the net.
 By allowing them to escape, it means that skates and rays are more likely to be discarded alive.
-Discards of other species may include undersized or unmarketable fish or because they are choke species.
-Discards rates vary dramatically (30 - 70%).

-Bottom trawling has the potential to cause significant impact to habitat such as removing or destroying physical features and reducing biota and habitat complexity.
-Therefore, the recovery time of the seabed after trawling varies greatly and depends on the fishing gear, the substrate, intensity of the trawl and accustomed the seabed is to natural disturbance.
-Fishing occurs over a mixture of seafloor types e.g. sandy, muds, gravel.
-IFCAs ensure bottom trawling occurs in areas where there will be minimal damage to habitats such as mobile sands, however, in offshore areas, bottom trawling can occur over vulnerable habitats.
+Bottom trawling has the potential to cause significant impact to habitat, such as removing or destroying physical features and reducing biota and habitat complexity.
+Therefore, the recovery time of the seabed after trawling varies greatly, and depends on the fishing gear, the substrate, intensity of the trawl and how accustomed the seabed is to natural disturbance.
+Blonde rays inhabit offshore sandbanks and coastal shallows (Dedman et al. 2017).
+They occur over sandy, mud and gravel substrates.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Dab